Your cart is currently empty.

 ——

-If you like to go to the gym you will find so many to choose from in Bulgaria.
-Gyms are always busy here but you can pay as you go so it’s good to check out a few and decide which one you like the most.
-There’s also plenty of great places to train outdoors if you prefer to get some fresh air while you work out!
-Find a gym in Bulgaria here.
+If you enjoy the gym you will find many to choose from in Bulgaria.
+Gyms are popular here but you can pay as you go so it’s good to check out a few and decide which one you like the most.
+There’s also plenty of great parks and places to train outdoors if you prefer to get some fresh air while you work out!
+There are also organised 5KM park runs every Saturday morning in the big cities such as Sofia, Burgas and Varna.